-For proposals with immediate ethics issues, it is nonetheless "advisable to include a short paragraph summarising how they will be dealt with and refer to the ethics self-assessment."

-- In Horizon Europe, applicants are also requested to identify if the proposed activity will use and/or generate information which might raise security concerns.
+- As stated in the ERC Information for Applicants, the ethical issues section will not be evaluated during proposal evaluation.
+For proposals with immediate ethics issues, it is nonetheless "advisable to include a short paragraph summarising how they will be dealt with and refer to the ethics self-assessment", according to the ERCEA. - In Horizon Europe, applicants are also requested to identify if the proposed activity will use and/or generate information which might raise security concerns.
 This occurs by completing a security issues table in the online proposal submission form.
 If applicable, available supporting documentation should be provided as well (as separate annexes).
-For proposals selected for funding, additional information regarding security issues may be requested at a later stage.
+For proposals selected for funding, additional information regarding security issues may be requested at a later stage. - Questions on ethics issues of your proposal can be addressed to the ERC's Ethics Support team at ERC-ETHICS-REVIEW@ec.europa.eu

-Evaluating Scientific Excellence: Questions that Starting Grant Reviewers Need to Answer
+Evaluating Scientific Excellence: Questions Starting Grant Reviewers Need to Answer

-Source: ERC Work Programme 2022, p.
-38
+Source: ERC Work Programme 2023, p.
+41